twhite96/made-mistakes-gatsby/src/posts/notes/paperfaces-ipad-portrait-project.md

 ### When are you going to stop?

 At the moment, there is a *waiting list* of over 2,000.
 Now I know what you're thinking, "this dude is never going to draw all those."
 Well, you're probably right.
-Though I am making progress and have drawn just shy of {{ site.categories.paperfaces | size }} finished illustrations.
+Though I am making progress and have drawn just shy of 886 finished illustrations.

 Working my day job as a designer, then spending the rest of the evening with my wife and twin baby girls doesn't leave much free time.
 Since this project is a fun diversion for myself, I allot a few hours each night to draw a portrait or two.
 On average most portraits take me 1--2 hours to complete.
 It really depends on the complexity of the original photograph and how much detail I'm trying to capture.